About us

 We do things differently.

-Our Story
+Our Whole Story

 Then fatefully, five years later, both of these women happened to move within a mile of each other in the foothills of the Catskill mountains!
-Jessica founded a new incarnation of the tempeh business in 2017, called Tempeh North, and Katherine ended up partnering with her, before she took over the reigns entirely the following year, and then Hudson Valley Tempeh was born.
+Jessica founded a new incarnation of the tempeh business in 2017, called Tempeh North, and Katherine ended up partnering with her, before she took over the reins entirely the following year, and then Hudson Valley Tempeh was born.

 Watch this video to see Jessica making tempeh from back in the day.